alloystorm/dvvr/README.md

 ## Where to get it

 Since this is an evolving project, we appreciate if you can support us on Patreon.
 You will be the first to get each update and have your bug reports and feature requests prioritized.

-Here is on our [Patreon page](https://www.patreon.com/dvvr).
+Here is on our Patreon page: https://www.patreon.com/dvvr

 You will also find the free version and release notes overthere.

-If you prefer a one-off purchase, you can find it on Steam and Itch.io.
+If you prefer an one-off purchase, you can find it on Steam and Itch.io.

 DanceXR Pro on Steam: https://store.steampowered.com/app/1905510/DanceXR/